 - Conclusion – conclude your skills and experience, and include call to action

 The cover letter should be your starting block that entices the hiring manager to want to read your CV, or in fact, to contact you directly after reading it.
-The cover letter does not need to be any longer than a page.
+The administrative assistant cover letter does not need to be any longer than a page.
 You can check out our comprehensive cover letter guide if you’d like further help in formatting your administrative assistant cover letter.

 Below you’ll find our administrative assistant cover letter sample.